cartland/instant-runoff/README.md

 4. Rename Sheet1 to match VOTE_SHEET.
 5. If you are using keys, create appropriate sheets.
 6. From the form spreadsheet go to "Tools" -> "Script Editor..."
-7. Copy the code from instant-runoff.js into the editor.
+7. Copy the code from instant-runoff.gs into the editor.
 8. Configure settings in the editor and match the settings with the names of your sheets.
 9. Send out the live form for voting.
 If you are using keys, don't forget to distribute unique secret keys.
 10.Run script after voting is complete.